 Introduces the medical assisting students to pharmacology and medication administration, including review of basic mathematical equations and medications calculations.
 It is designed to give students the fundamentals of medications and the administration of medications essential to the practice of medical assisting.
-Prerequisites: BIOL 121, and MATH 65 or above with a grade of C or better
+Prerequisites: MA 112, MA 117 and MATH 60 with a grade of C+ or better.
+Co-requisite: MA 115